 Your quizzes can only perform well if they're relevant to your target audience.
 Therefore, the first step to developing a highly converting quiz marketing funnel is knowing your audience and what makes them tick.

 Once you acquire this data, visualize it through a customer persona.
 That will make it easier for you to picture what your ideal customer looks like.
-You can then reference the persona when creating your quiz.

 For example, you can use an online quiz for lead acquisition.
 The quiz acts as a lead magnet helping you to build your email list.
 These quizzes need to be super engaging, and there has to be something in them for your respondents.